andywillmot/Reboot2020/README.md

 | OIDC 1.0 | Hybrid | Auth code & Implicit | code id_token token | - | ID, Auth & Access  | ID & Access tokens |
 | OIDC 1.0 | n/a | n/a | none | - | none | none |

-Note, for the demo we're going to use the OAuth's Auth code grant with OIDC scope extension.
+Note, for the demo we're going to use the one in bold - OAuth's Auth code grant with OIDC scope extension.

 ## Sources ##